jaytohe/aoc2023-day8/README.md

 The key is to notice three things:

-a) There are cycles in both the sampe graph and the puzzle input graph.
+a) There are cycles in both the sample graph (sample3.txt) and the puzzle input graph.

-b) The exists only one node that ends in Z for each path.
+b) The exists only one cycle for each walk from node ending in A to node ending in Z and that cycle is the cycle that starts and ends at node Z. in other words: there is a unique *path* p from A to Z given the map instructions (L or R).

-c) The number of steps n it takes to reach a node that ends in Z from a node that ends in A is EQUAL to the number of steps of the cycle i.e. looping from node ending in Z back to node ending in Z.
+c) The number of steps n it takes to reach a node that ends in Z from a node that ends in A (i.e. the length of the path A->Z) is EQUAL to the number of steps of the cycle i.e. looping from node ending in Z back to node ending in Z.

 For instance in the sample graph, the length of the path 11A -> 11Z is: